CYNIC

 Date.prototype.{getYear, setYear}

 The two-digit-year ones.
-Cynic keeps the normative aliases (substr, trimLeft, toGMTString) — these don't make the cut.
+And no, the Annex B aliases (substr, trimLeft, toGMTString) didn't make the cut either.
+None of Annex B did.

 TypeError: 'getYear' is not on this Date.